whmsft/WhirlEdit/README.md

 2. Code has been formatted BETTER
 3. all external widgets are available in `widgets.py`
 4. the data for default conf, icon in data format, etc. is in `data.py`
+5. Complete UI change with `ttkbootstrap`
+6. introduction to Monokai-Aora (theme & scheme)

 ```
 CHANGELOG: